skibek/Charts/docs/EJB.md

 ## Message-Driven Bean <a name="mdb"></a>
 ```
 Message driven bean is a stateless bean and is used to do task asynchronously.
+bean that contains business logic.
+But, it is invoked by passing the message.
+So, it is like JMS Receiver

 Point-to-Point Messaging Domain - Queue
 Publisher/Subscriber Messaging Domain - Topic